autonity/autonity/helloworld/README.md

 * with domain instead of IP `enode://d73b857969c86415c0c000371bcebd9ed3cca6c376032b3f65e58e9e2b79276fbc6f59eb1e22fcd6356ab95f42a666f70afd4985933bd8f3e05beb1a2bf8fdde@domain.com:30303`
 * any of the above without port `enode://d73b857969c86415c0c000371bcebd9ed3cca6c376032b3f65e58e9e2b79276fbc6f59eb1e22fcd6356ab95f42a666f70afd4985933bd8f3e05beb1a2bf8fdde@domain.com`

+By default, if it's not specified port `30303` will be used.

 ### What are the keystore passwords?

 All the keystores use the same password: `test` (*please do not use in any production enviroment*)